Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Introduction

-This paper presents a suite of follow-up calculations for a second set of relevant processes, obtained using a subset of the methods of Ref~\cite{ElliottJones2025}.
+This paper presents a suite of calculations for a second set of relevant processes, obtained using a subset of the methods of Ref~\cite{ElliottJones2025}.
 These are the cross sections of atomic hydrogen isotopes scattering from helium atoms.
 While less central to experiment design than their T-T scattering counterparts, tritium-helium scattering informs the designs of atomic tritium sources for neutrino physics in at least the following contexts: \begin{enumerate} \item The decay of T to $^{3}$He occurs continuously within an atomic T source, and hence trace levels of $^{3}$He are both initially present in incoming T$_2$ gas and produced continuously within trapped T vapor.
 Since $^{3}$He is not itself magnetically trapped it will ultimately be either turbo- or cryo-pumped from the active volume.
-Nevertheless, a stable background level of $^{3}$He is expected in the tritium cell, leading to $^{3}$He-T scattering, which should be accounted for when modeling tritium vapor dynamics.
-The low energy elastic scattering cross section of T on $^3$He has not been previously reported. \item Slowing of tritium on cryogenic buffer gas~\cite{hutzler2012buffer} has been discussed as a possible way to partially slow and cool atomic T. As the lightest gases which have no chemical activity, $^{3}$He and $^{4}$He are natural choices for this purpose.
-The slowing and cooling rates are determined by the energy dependent $^{3}$He-T and $^{4}$He-T cross sections. \item Supersonic expansion sources have been proposed to produce cold beams of H and T by energy transfer of the atoms to expanding jets of helium~\cite{amad2025determining}.
-The detailed dynamics depend on energy transfer to the expansion gas via H-He and T-He scattering.
-In particular, the relative efficacy of the system for the projected T application based on more easily studied H test systems depends on the ratio of these cross sections. \item Cryogenic dissociation sources have been recently proposed~\cite{semakin2025cryogenic}, whose behavior is governed in part by the interaction of T with helium isotopes.
-In the study of Ref.~\cite{semakin2025cryogenic}, helium-helium cross sections were used as placeholders for tritium-helium values.
-Since the electronic structure of T and He are different, the quality of this approximation should be scrutinized. \end{enumerate} The above cases motivate the present work, which provides not only tritium-helium scattering cross section predictions, but also those for all hydrogen isotopes on both helium isotopes.
+Nevertheless, a stable background level of $^{3}$He (most of which is thermalised with the vessel walls) is expected in the tritium cell, leading to T-$^3$He scattering, which should be accounted for when modeling tritium vapor dynamics.
+The low energy elastic scattering cross section of T on $^3$He has not been previously reported.